You found our list of the best virtual lunch and learn ideas.

 Professional development is an important element of employee engagement.
 Team members who have plentiful opportunities to learn and grow are likely to remain at companies for longer periods of time.
 Hosting lunch and learning sessions is a way to educate and immerse an online workforce.
 Not to mention, these gatherings give remote employees a chance for human contact and face to face contact with peers.
 Plus, these events are a way to shape company culture.
 The topics chosen for lunch and learns can speak to the company’s core values, and emphasize certain priorities for employees to adopt.
 If nothing else, then these lectures encourage a culture of continuous learning within the organization.

-Next, brush up on virtual meeting etiquette.
+Next, brush up on virtual meeting etiquette and check out this list of virtual team dinner ideas.